HubTou/PNU/README.md

 * Write an installation script or [Makefile](https://www.freebsd.org/cgi/man.cgi?query=makefiles) (check this excellent [tutorial](https://makefiletutorial.com/)).
 * Select an [OSI-approved Open Source License](https://opensource.org/licenses) and put it in a License file.
 * Either [clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository), make your changes and submit them for inclusion.
-* Or create your own repository and use the [pnu-project](https://github.com/topics/pnu-project) GitHub topic.
 * Eventually, [make a pip package](https://packaging.python.org/tutorials/packaging-projects/) for your entry.

 ## Suggested tasks and progression: